StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-templates/case-report-templates/about-case-report-templates.md

 ## Structure

-Every case report template includes a default header and footer section, which can be customized with content and case variables.
-While these sections cannot be moved or deleted, they will not appear in the case report if left empty.
+Every case report template includes a default header and footer section, which you can customize with content and case variables.
+You can't move or delete these sections, but they won't appear in the case report if left empty.

 You can add [widgets](about-widgets.md) between these sections to display case data.
 You can rearrange the order of widgets at any time.